argriffing/phyly/examples/bpp.phyl/README.md

 <dt>site_reduction</dt>
 <dd>
-This option indicates a request to apply some kind of reduction across sites.
+This option requests a reduction across sites.
-This particular example requests the sum of values (e.g. log likelihoods) across sites; without this option, the value would be be reported for each site separately.
+In this particular example the values (e.g. log likelihoods) are to be summed;
+without this option the value at each site would be reported separately.
 </dd>

 </dl>